m4xshen/autoclose.nvim/README.md

 ## 📃 Introduction

-An minimalist autoclose plugin for [neovim](https://neovim.io/) written in lua.
+A minimalist autoclose plugin for [neovim](https://neovim.io/) written in lua.

 ## 📦 Installation